YouthBuild Grants

 Additional Information

-4. Opportunities to attain at least one industry-recognized credential
+4. Opportunities to attain at least one industry-recognized credential; and

-5. A partnership with one or more Registered Apprenticeship Programs that assists in placing individuals who complete the pre-apprenticeship program in a Registered Apprenticeship Program.
+5. A partnership with one or more RAPs that assists in placing individuals who complete the pre-apprenticeship program in a RAP.

 Contacts